Why do we need to put in place these regulations?

 Will sales and marketing of new properties be exempted?

 Members of the public participating in such activities will not be exempted.
-They must comply with the prohibition of group gatherings of more than 2 people, and there must be a distance of 1.5 metres or more between different groups.
+They must comply with the relevant requirements.

 Will groups distributing face masks in public places be exempted?